Common Attack Pattern Enumeration and Classification

-An attacker submits an XML document to a target application where the XML document uses nested entity expansion to produce an excessively large output XML.
-XML allows the definition of macro-like structures that can be used to simplify the creation of complex structures.
+An adversary submits data to a target application which contains nested exponential data expansion to produce excessively large output.
+Many data format languages allow the definition of macro-like structures that can be used to simplify the creation of complex structures.
 However, this capability can be abused to create excessive demands on a processor's CPU and memory.
 A small number of nested expansions can result in an exponential growth in demands on memory.

 A Related Weakness relationship associates a weakness with this attack pattern.
 Each association implies a weakness that must exist for a given attack to be successful.
 If multiple weaknesses are associated with the attack pattern, then any of the weaknesses (but not necessarily all) may be present for the attack to be successful.
 Each related weakness is identified by a CWE identifier.

 More information is available — Please select a different filter.